SaharshSikaria/Profile/README.md

 Along with theory, there are also a ipynb file that has a basic implementation on a easy dataset without much effort.
 The purpose of this implementation is just for refrence.

 Apart form the algorithms there is so much in machine learning to read about.
-Even EDA can have 100 topics or concept.
+Even EDA can have 100 topics or concepts.
 So, I have made several directories or Jupyter Notebook files giving the overview of many such topics or concepts.

 ### [Machine Learning Projects](ML%20Theory)
 This contains the Jupyter Notebook files for various Projects that I have done as a part of my learning experience.
 I have tried making projects for every Machine Learning Algorithm.
 I mean to say, that for every Machine Learning Algorithm, I took up a relevant data set and applied the algorithm in aim to solve a problem.
 With this approach you will be able to see my understandig of every Algorithm.
 Plus, you will also be able to judge my understanding of the nitty-gritties of a particular Algorithm.